NORi: An ML-Augmented Ocean Boundary Layer Parameterization: ``NO'': Using neural networks to capture nonlocal entrainment

-The output of each neural network $\mathbb{NN}_T$ and $\mathbb{NN}_S$ consists of only a scalar value that represents the nonlocal flux at the intended point of the grid.
-To infer the missing entrainment fluxes at each of these grid points, the same neural networks are ``convolved'' along the vertical dimension, i.e., the weights of the neural networks are shared among all vertical grid points.
-Similarly, location-dependent inputs (neighborhood tracer gradients and $Ri$) change accordingly as the neural networks are ``vertically convolved''.
-This means that neural networks are depth-independent, implicitly assuming that the entrainment physics do not depend on depth.
-However, it is important to note that rotational effects (which are ignored in NORi) suppress entrainment in boundary layers deeper than a kilometer as the time scale for plumes to reach the base of the boundary layer becomes comparable to the Coriolis time scale~\cite{marshall_openocean_1999}.
-Such deep boundary layers are only found in regions of dense water formation at high latitudes and require a dedicated parameterization that includes both vertical mixing by convection and lateral restratification by lateral baroclinic instabilities~\cite{boccaletti_mixed_2007}.
-NORi, like all other ocean boundary layer models, is designed to capture turbulence in low- to mid-latitude boundary layers.
+Under this formulation, the neural networks' behavior is independent of depth, implicitly assuming that entrainment depends only on the local flow structure and the surface buoyancy flux, not on the absolute depth of the BL base.
+This assumption is valid for BLs with depths up to roughly a kilometer.
+In very deep BLs, rotational effects partly suppress entrainment as the time scale for convective plumes to reach the BL base becomes comparable to the Coriolis time scale~\cite{marshall_openocean_1999}.
+Such deep BLs are only found in regions of dense water formation at high latitudes and require a dedicated parameterization that includes both vertical mixing by convection under the influence of rotation and lateral restratification by lateral baroclinic instabilities~\cite{boccaletti_mixed_2007}.
+NORi, like most ocean BL parameterization schemes, does not explicitly account for deep convection physics.

-Taking advantage of the fact that entrainment affects only the base of the boundary layer, the neural networks are only active within five grid points below and ten grid points above the boundary layer base, diagnosed as the nearest point from the surface where the Richardson number exceeds the critical Richardson number $Ri^c$.
-We dedicate a larger active zone above the base of the mixed layer than the bottom as we found through experimentation that this allows the entrained tracers to mix uniformly across the entire mixed layer column above the entrainment zone more effectively.
-The nonlocality is reflected by the neural networks' dependence on air-sea fluxes, in addition to local gradients at the base of the boundary layer, consistent with evidence that the entrainment fluxes scale nonlocally with air-sea fluxes~\cite{deardorff_laboratory_1980,van_roekel_kpp_2018}.
-More technical details on the neural network architecture are provided in \ref{section appendix neural network architecture}.